Kirton, Lincolnshire: Grammar school

 In 1624, Thomas (later Sir Thomas) Middlecott was empowered by a private act of Parliament, Middlecott's Charities Act 1623 (21 Jas.
 1. c.
 8 Pr.), to found a free grammar school for teaching the Latin and Greek languages and providing English commercial and agricultural education to children from the parishes of Kirton, Sutterton, Algarkirk and Fosdyke.
 By 1835, the school had 40 pupils, some attending free and some paying fees.
 The master (headmaster) appointed in 1773, Rev. Charles Wildbore (c.
 1736–1802), and later his son by the same name (1767–1842), were later accused of diverting surplus income from the school's endowments for their own use and failing to keep up educational standards.
 This culminated in a parliamentary report, and ultimately a restructuring of the school management in 1851.
 By 1885, William Cochran was master and a new school house had been built next to his house.
 Under a scheme of the Endowed Schools Act 1869, amended in 1898, the school ranked as a "second-grade" grammar school.

-In the 1830s the town gained a girls' school for 14 day and boarding pupils and a Sunday School for 32 boys and 16 girls.
+In the 1830s, Kirton gained a girls' school for 14 day and boarding pupils, and a Sunday School for 32 boys and 16 girls.

-The town now has a secondary modern school: Thomas Middlecott Academy.
+Kirton now has a secondary school called Thomas Middlecott Academy.

 The Old King's Head

 The Old King's Head is a former public house listed as a Grade II historic building.
 The earlier part of it was built at the end of the 16th century.
 It underwent major alterations in 1661 in Artisan Mannerist Style.
 It is red brick in English bond, with recent tiles on a former thatched roof.
 It became a domestic residence in the 1960s, but had fallen into disrepair and was purchased in 2016 by Heritage Lincolnshire, which has assigned over £2 million for its restoration.

-It opened as a cafe and bed & breakfast on 1 October 2021.
+It re-opened as a café and bed & breakfast on 1 October 2021.

 Geography

 Kirton is on the main A16, B1397 and B1192 roads south of Boston, near Frampton and Sutterton.
 Several villages and hamlets take their name from Kirton, including Kirton Holme, Kirton End, Kirton Meeres, Kirton Fen, Kirton Skeldyke, and Kirton Marsh.

-Until 1961/64, the town had a railway station on the Lincolnshire Loop Line from Boston to Spalding.
-It is now part of the A16 road which runs through the old station site and on the trackbed.
+Kirton railway station opened in 1848 on the Lincolnshire Loop Line from Boston to Spalding.
+It closed to passengers in 1961 and for freight in 1964.
+The modern A16 road follows the course of the dismantled railway past Kirton, and runs through the old station site.